 There are several times throughout the year that property owners should fertilize their lawns.
-Spring is considered the optimal time to fertilize your lawn, this is because the soil temperature will reach approximately 55 degrees Fahrenheit.
+Spring is considered the optimal time to have a lawn fertilizer service such as Lush Lawn fertilize your lawn, this is because the soil temperature will reach approximately 55 degrees Fahrenheit.
 At this temperature, the soil will encourage most lawn plants will begin to grow again.
 Here is when you should fertilize:

 Early Spring– This is the beginning of the growing season.
 Feed your hungry lawn!
 Weather permitting, February to April is actually a good time to consider fertilizing.